hx2385/WAWJ-convmixer/CIFAR-10/README.md

+Include files of
+- Figures (\figures)
+- Hyperparamter tuning of CIFAR (Hyperparameter tuning.ipynb)
-The code used to train ConvMixer-256/8-2-5 and the results
+- Code used to train CIFAR (run_CIFAR.ipynb)
+- Orginal code by the author of the paper (train.py)